-According to the Centers for Disease Control and Prevention (CDC), drivers aged 16-19 are the most dangerous people on the road.
-A driver between the ages of 16 and 19 is almost three times as likely to be involved in a fatal automobile accident as a driver aged 20 or older.
-Unsurprisingly, the newest drivers—those aged 16 and 17—present an even greater risk than their slightly older peers.
+According to teen driver facts from the Centers for Disease Control and Prevention (CDC), drivers in the 16-19 age group are the most dangerous people on the road.
+These teenage drivers are three times more likely to be involved in a fatal automobile accident as a driver who is over 20.

 For a free legal consultation, call (212) 732-2929

 Parental Liability for Teen Driving Accidents